The EGGcited Rooster: Plot

 Foghorn returns to the henhouse only to see Henery attempting to hatch the egg by breaking it with a wooden mallet.
 Foghorn stops Henery, but absorbs a blow to his head in the process.
 Henery tells Foghorn that he is tired of waiting and wants a chicken now.
 Foghorn speculates that the egg in the nest is a "slow-hatching egg" and offers a faster hatching one to Henery.
 The faster egg is in reality a grenade disguised to look like an egg (Foghorn produces it from a box that says "ACME HEN GRENADE").
 Foghorn tells Henery to slip the egg/grenade underneath the Dawg so it will hatch.
 Henery complies, and the egg explodes, leaving the Dawg on his back with a breakfast egg on his stomach.
 The Dawg tells Henery that they were the victims of a joke by Foghorn, and the Dawg suggests that he and Henery play a joke back on Foghorn.
 The Dawg has Henery lure Foghorn away from the nest so that Henery can steal the egg and bring it to the Dawg, who will then tell Foghorn's wife that Foghorn has "deserted the nest."
 Henery brings the egg to the Dawg, who then walks to a telephone to call Mrs. Leghorn at her bridge game.
 A chase occurs where the Dawg, Henery, and Foghorn are all trying to obtain the egg as it passes between them.
 Mrs. Leghorn emerges from her bridge club with a large rolling pin, on the warpath, and retrieves the egg herself after hitting Foghorn with the rolling pin.
-Mrs. Leghorn walks away and Henery reappears with a small tomahawk saying that he will he-scalp Foghorn, who does not believe that the tiny tomahawk can hurt anyone.
-Henery then scalps Foghorn as the cartoon irises out: "Of course, I could be wrong.".
+The cartoon ends with Henery threatening to scalp Foghorn with a small tomahawk, and then carrying out the threat when the latter doesn't believe that the tiny tomahawk can hurt anyone; Foghorn says, as he puts his removed scalp back on: "Of course, I could be wrong.".